List of Los Angeles Chargers broadcasters: Radio

-The Chargers' official flagship station in 2020 is now KYSR 98.7 FM For the previous two seasons, their radio flagship was KFI 640 AM in Los Angeles, commonly known as "KFI AM 640".
-Chargers daily updates, and specialty shows, will continue to air on FOX Sports 570 KLAC.
-The broadcast team consists of Play-by-play announcer Matt "Money" Smith and former NFL scout Daniel Jeremiah comprise the broadcast team with KFI morning co-host Shannon Farren serving as sideline reporter.
-Past Chargers radio broadcasters have included Josh Lewin, Ralph Lawler, Stu Nahan, Tom Kelly, Lee "Hacksaw" Hamilton, Dan Rowe, Ted Leitner, Hank Bauer, and Nick Hardwick.
-Bauer served seventeen seasons (1998–2014) as the radio color analyst; however, the Chargers and then flagship KIOZ decided not to renew his contract, and was replaced by Curtis Conway starting with the 2015 season.
+The Chargers' official flagship station in Los Angeles is KYSR 98.7 FM, owned by iHeartMedia, Inc. For the previous two seasons, the radio flagship was iHeart talk station KFI 640 AM.
+Chargers daily updates and specialty shows air on another iHeart station, Fox Sports Radio KLAC 570 AM.

+Play-by-play announcer Matt "Money" Smith and former NFL scout Daniel Jeremiah comprise the broadcast team with Shannon Farren serving as the sideline reporter.
+Past Chargers radio broadcasters have included Josh Lewin, Ralph Lawler, Stu Nahan, Tom Kelly, Lee "Hacksaw" Hamilton, Dan Rowe, Ted Leitner, Nick Hardwick and Hank Bauer.
+Bauer served seventeen seasons (1998–2014) as the radio color analyst.
+However, the Chargers and then-flagship station 105.3 KIOZ decided not to renew his contract.
+Bauer was replaced by Curtis Conway starting with the 2015 season.

 P.A. announcer

-Eric Smith the public address announcer of all Clippers basketball games and former Dodgers baseball announcer games, serves as the P.A. announcer of all Charger home games at SoFi Stadium.
+Louie G, a local radio DJ and host, serves as the P.A. announcer of all Charger home games at SoFi Stadium.
+Previously, Eric Smith was the announcer.
 Smith replaced legendary P.A. announcer Bruce Binkowski, who went on to become the executive director of the Holiday Bowl and Poinsettia Bowl games.
+Smith is also the public address announcer of all Los Angeles Clippers basketball games and is a former Dodgers baseball games announcer.

 With the Chargers return to Los Angeles in 2017, the team became a beneficiary of league scheduling policies.
-Both the Chargers and the Los Angeles Rams share the Los Angeles market, which is on the West Coast of the United States.
+Both the Chargers and the Los Angeles Rams share the Los Angeles media market, the second largest in the United States.
 This means that the Chargers cannot play home games, road division games against the Denver Broncos or Oakland Raiders, or interconference road games against the NFC West (in seasons that the AFC West and NFC West meet in interconference play) in the early 10:00 a.m.
 Pacific time slot.
 In addition, they cannot play interconference home games at the same time or network as the Rams.
 As a result, both teams generally will have more limited scheduling options, and will also benefit by receiving more prime-time games than usual.
 Thus, regardless of the previous season's record, the Chargers will receive a disproportionate number of Sunday Night, Monday Night and/or Thursday Night games, compared to the rest of the league.

 Previously when the team was in San Diego its main flagship was KIOZ.
 The previous Los Angeles flagship was KLAC/570, in Los Angeles and Orange County, which like KIOZ, KLSD, and several other Charger radio affiliates, is owned by iHeartMedia.
 Prior to that KSPN/710 was the Los Angeles affiliate and before that, KMPC/1540 for several years.

 As of 2014, the Chargers also stream their radio broadcasts on their official mobile application (through iOS and Android devices) as well as on their website.